 The first photo shows a plant grown from seed by Rogan Roth and photographed by Digby Boswell.
 The next two pictures are of plants grown and photographed by Johannes-Ulrich Urban.
 The plant in the background is Sinningia magnifica.
 The fourth and fifth pictures were taken by Nhu Nguyen of seedlings grown by Jacob Uluwehi Knecht in Honolulu, Hawai'i from seed sown in small terracotta pots.
 They are 1.5 years old and some have developed their bulbs faster than others.
 Many of the seedlings have red-emergent leaves that fade to dark green as seen in the 5th picture.

-The photos below were photographed and grown as a mounted seedling by Jacob Uluwehi Knecht.
+The first three photos below were photographed and grown as a mounted seedling by Jacob Uluwehi Knecht.
 A very humid environment is necessary for this method to be successful.
+The last photo from Gianluca Corazza show the results of self pollination.
+Fruits are over 6 cm in diameter.